HackFSU/hackfsu-2018/docs/Docker.md

 When Docker Toolbox installs, it should have automatically provisioned a Virtualbox VM to serve as the Docker host.
 This is what the "Quickstart Terminal" connects to to run commands.
 You can confirm whether or not this is true by running `docker-machine ls` in your command prompt, *not* the quickstart terminal.

-If you already have the Docker Machine Virtual Host created, you can activate it using the `docker-compose env` command.
+If you already have the Docker Machine Virtual Host created, you can activate it using the `docker-machine env` command.

 ### Compose Configurations